stemcontent/Pricingtable/README.md

-# Pricingtable
+# Pricing Table 💸

-A pricing table page
+A Responsive Pricing table was implemented using flexbox.